 NYLS upper-class students may participate in one of our Externship Programs.
-Student externs earn academic credits while they gain practical experience and exposure to practice, and they build skills in a supportive real-world setting.
+Student externs earn academic credits while they gain practical experience in a supportive real-world setting.
 Through our Judicial Externship Program student externs work with judges in one of the many courthouses near the law school.
-In the Law Office Externship Program, they work with carefully selected attorneys in the full range of legal practice settings.
+In the Law Office Externship Program, they work with carefully selected attorneys in law firms, government agencies, public interest offices, and corporations.
 The judges and lawyers who work with our student externs value their roles as teachers and mentors; and, throughout the externship, our student externs are supported by faculty at the law school.
 Students in all our Externship Programs begin the career-long process of learning from experience.

 Plan the timing of an externship to coincide with one of our semesters: